Daytona Beach, Florida: Automobiles

 Daytona Beach is easily accessible by I-95 that runs north and south and I-4 connecting Daytona Beach with Orlando and Tampa.
 US 1 (Ridgewood Avenue) also passes north–south through Daytona Beach.
+Connecting I-4 and US1 is SR 400.
 US 92 (International Speedway Boulevard) runs east–west through Daytona Beach.
 SR A1A is a scenic north–south route along the beach.

 The Volusia County Parking Garage is located at 701 Earl Street at North Atlantic Avenue (SR A1A).
 The garage is strategically located, next to the Ocean Center, Daytona Lagoon, and across the street from the Hilton Hotel and Ocean Walk Shoppes.
-Over one thousand parking spaces are available inside the garage, which also houses an intermodal transfer station for VoTran.
+Over 1000 parking spaces are available inside the garage, which also houses an intermodal transfer station for VoTran.

 Bridges

-There are four bridges over the Halifax River (and Intracoastal Waterway) at Daytona Beach.
+Four bridges cross over the Halifax River (and Intracoastal Waterway) at Daytona Beach.
 They include (starting from furthest downstream) the Veterans Memorial Bridge (which carries CR 4050 traffic), the Broadway Bridge (which carries US 92 traffic), the Main Street Bridge (which carries CR 4040 traffic), and the Seabreeze Bridge (which carries SR 430 traffic).
 All four bridges charge no toll to traffic.
 In June, 2016, the Veterans Memorial Bridge was closed as part of a three-year project to demolish the drawbridge and replace it with a high span bridge.